OpenEvalProject/evals/manuscripts/elife-70016/v2/manuscript.md

 Evidence supports the hypothesis that the energy for F1-ATPase power strokes is derived from ATP binding-dependent closure of the β-subunit lever domain upon subunit-γ, which is initiated at ~36° after the catalytic dwell in E. coli F1 (Martin et al., 2014).
 Based on the KD of ATP at 36° measured in Geobacillus stearothermophilus F1, the energy available for the power stroke from ATP binding is ~13.5 kBT (Adachi et al., 2012).

-The results here suggest that the energy required to power the 11° synthase-direction step is close to that of the F1-ATPase power stroke including: (i) that some synthase-direction steps oscillate consistent with a Brownian ratchet, especially those steps that occur late in the F1 power stroke when the affinity for ATP is the highest; and (ii) that TD formation efficiency is increased or decreased (high and low efficiencies) by the 0.4 kBT of torsional energy from the ±14° rotary mismatch between F1 and FO calculated from Equation 4, where θ is the rotational displacement in radians using the spring constant, κ, of 12.6 kBT radian–2 measured for E. coli F1FO(Sielaff et al., 2008).(4)U=0.5κθ2
+The results here suggest that the energy required to power the 11° synthase-direction step is close to that of the F1-ATPase power stroke including: (i) that some synthase-direction steps oscillate consistent with a Brownian ratchet, especially those steps that occur late in the F1 power stroke when the affinity for ATP is the highest; and (ii) that TD formation efficiency is increased or decreased (high and low efficiencies) by the 0.4 kBT of torsional energy from the ±14° rotary mismatch between F1 and FO calculated from Equation 4, where θ is the rotational displacement in radians using the spring constant, κ, of 12.6 kBT radian–2 measured for E. coli F1FO(Sielaff et al., 2008).

+$$
+U=0.5κ\theta^{2}
+$$

 Consequently, the FO motor must have at least 13.5 kBT available to cause a TD.
 Possible sources of energy for TDs in addition to the 0.4 kBT of torsional energy include: (i) as much as 4.4 kBT from the difference of pKa values between the input and output channels; (ii) 5.9 kBT from the exclusion of the lagging charged cD61 carboxyl from the lipid bilayer into the aqueous vestibule, based on its measured desolvation energy (White and Wimley, 1999).
 The energy penalty of 0.8 kBT to insert the leading protonated cD61 carboxyl into the lipid bilayer is avoided by its conversion to the closed and locked position in the c-ring (Pogoryelov et al., 2010); and (iii) as much as 38.1 kBT from the electrostatic attraction of aR210 to unprotonated lagging cD61 at a distance of 11.5 Å when it is exposed directly to the lipid bilayer.
 The energy of this attractive force, which is highly dependent on the hydrophobicity of its environment, is calculated by the modified Coulomb equation (Equation 5), where qi and qj are elementary charges, rij is the interatomic distance (in Ångstroms), and e is the dielectric constant, which is a measure of the hydrophobicity of the environment that ranges from 2 (lipid bilayer) to 80 (aqueous solvent).
 Although we do not yet know how wet the vestibule is, a dielectric constant of 13 and an 11.5 Å aR210-cD61 distance results in 3.8 kBT, which when summed with the other energy sources totals 14.1 kBT without input of torsional energy.
-Since F1-ATPase rotation from the catalytic dwell to the point that ATP binds is powered by no more than 4 kBT (Martin et al., 2018), this explains why synthase-direction rotation at these rotational positions typically has power stroke characteristics.(5)U=1e(qiqjrij)561 κBT
+Since F1-ATPase rotation from the catalytic dwell to the point that ATP binds is powered by no more than 4 kBT (Martin et al., 2018), this explains why synthase-direction rotation at these rotational positions typically has power stroke characteristics.

+$$
+U=\frac{1}{e}(\frac{q_{i}q_{j}}{r_{ij}})561 κ_{B}T
+$$

 After the 25° rotation step when the unprotonated cD61-aR210 distance is 3.8 Å, the electrostatic force is 11.4 kBT or 73.8 kBT when the dielectric constant is 13 or 2, respectively.
 Thus, the electrostatic interaction in a hydrophobic environment would be far too strong for any rotation to occur.
 More work is required to quantify the energetics of these sub-steps in the ATP synthesis mechanism because, when understood in combination with the steady-state pmf values and the dissociation constants of ATP, ADP, and Pi versus rotary position, these energy contributions will determine the non-equilibrium ATP/ADP•Pi concentration ratio that can be maintained by F1FO at steady-state in vivo.

 ## Materials and methods

-## Mutagenesis and purification of nanodisc FOF1
+### Mutagenesis and purification of nanodisc FOF1

 The FO subunit-a mutant plasmids were constructed from the pNY1-Ase plasmid containing the entire unc operon with a 6-His tag on the N-terminus of subunit-β and a cysteine inserted at the second position of subunit c (c2∇Cys), described previously by Ishmukhametov et al., 2010.
 The aN214L, aQ252L, aH245L, aE219L, and aE196L mutations were made on the plasmid using QuikChangesII-XL Site-Directed Mutagenesis Kit (Agilent).
 E. coli strain DK8, which lacks the unc operon, was transformed with the mutant plasmid.
 Cells were grown in 8 L of LB medium containing 50 μg/mL of ampicillin while shaking at 170 rpm at 37°C. About 40 g wet weight of cells was pelleted by centrifugation at 7700× g for 10 min at 4°C and stored at –80°C.